-Loan receivable comprise a loan to an external party for a logistic project in which the Company is entitled to a return of 5% of the net gain attributable to the disposal of the project, subject to a guaranteed minimum return of \$1 million.

-The balance is unsecured, interest-free and repayable by 31 December 2013.
+- (1) Interest-free loan comprise a loan to an external party for a logistic project in which the Company is entitled to a return of 5% of the net gain attributable to the disposal of the project, subject to a guaranteed minimum return of \$1 million.
+The loan is unsecured and repayable by 31 December 2013. - (2) 3% p.m. fixed rate SGD loan comprise a loan to an external party for a logistic project.
+The loan is unsecured and repayable on 31 December 2013.